tsgates/arch-wiki-markdown/wiki/Speech_Recognition.md

 Dragon Naturally Speaking software by Nuance is a well-functioning and popular implementation of speech dictation.
 It is developed for Windows, but has been run sucsessfully in a a linux enviornment using wine.
-It can be used independantly for dictation into other wine programs such as notepad or it can be paired with Platypus to interface with any native linux program.
+It can be used independently for dictation into other wine programs such as notepad or it can be paired with Platypus to interface with any native linux program.
 Platypus also provides a feature to control of your OS using voice commands, similar to the programs described in the Voiced